MISSION & VALUES

 OCISP, through its parent company, OCI Enterprises Inc., is a subsidiary of OCI Company Ltd, a global green energy and chemical conglomerate founded in 1959 in South Korea.
 OCI Company has developed a diversified portfolio of products and solutions for a broad spectrum of industries in the renewable energy sector, and it is one of the largest manufacturers of polysilicon, the raw material for solar cells, in the world.

 OCI Company produces the highest quality products customized to the customer’s needs and provides timely production and customer service.
 This year, the company is operating 28 production facilities in eight countries and providing service to more than 100 countries.

 OCI Company established OCI Enterprises Inc. as its U.S. holding company in Delaware in 1990.
-OCI Enterprises is the parent company of OCI Solar Power, established in 2011, and Mission Solar Energy, established in 2014.
-Both are indirect, wholly-owned subsidiaries of OCI Enterprises.
+OCI Enterprises is the parent company of OCI Solar Power, established in 2012, Mission Solar Energy, established in 2014, and Uptime Solar, established in 2019.
+All three are indirect, wholly-owned subsidiaries of OCI Enterprises.

 OCI also has a chemical manufacturing plant in Decatur, Alabama.
 Since the opening of the OCI Peroxygens facility in 2001, the plant has manufactured sodium percarbonate products that are safely produced, high quality, and environmentally friendly.

 OCI Company Ltd., OCI Solar Power’s parent company, founded in Seoul, South Korea.
 The global company’s portfolio spans more than five decades in the fields of renewable energy, fine chemicals, insulation materials, and, most recently, bio.

 OCI Company Ltd. launches commercial production of 9-nine grade polysilicon and later offers 10-nine and 11-nine grade polysilicon as a primary raw material used by more than 50 leading PV solar companies around the world.